-UPDATED 9/2016 In southern California, once the calendar page turns to October, it means it’s time to start celebrating Halloween!
+In Los Angeles, once the calendar page turns to Fall, it means it’s time to start celebrating Halloween!
 Here’s a list of ten family-friendly ways to celebrate all over So Cal.
 From Mickey Mouse to Mr. Bones, Halloween is terrific Los Angeles-style!

 MomsLA is your source for Things to do in Los Angeles With Kids.

 A southern California Halloween classic.
 Disneyland is ready for Halloween and invites families to enjoy with a variety of events.
 Come dressed in your costume and enjoy fireworks, beware of Disney villains, check out special trick-or-treat stations, enjoy live entertainment including the “Paint the Night” Parade, and more.
 This is a special seasonal event and runs from Sept.
 20th to Oct.
 31 – and continues on past regular Disneyland Park hours.
 Ticket prices vary depending on the date you visit.

 Mr. Bones Pumpkin Patch

 10100 Jefferson Blvd.
 (W. Los Angeles College), Culver City, CA

 This is no ordinary pumpkin patch.
 Here you’ll find a variety of pumpkins in all sizes, autumn decorations (including squash and gourds), and a special “Halloween boo-tique.”
 Kids will enjoy all the extra activities, including face painting, pony rides, a petting zoo, a jack-o-lantern bounce house, a straw maze, pumpkin decorating, and a super slide.
 Weekend admission fees count as credit towards the purchase of your pumpkin.
 (During the week, admission is free).
 They’re open from Oct.
 6th – 30th, Sunday through Thursday 9 am – 8 pm, Friday and Saturday from 9 am – 9 pm.
 (Certain activities may have special hours).